coredns/k8s_event/README.md

 To use this plugin, compile CoreDNS with this plugin added to the `plugin.cfg`.
 This plugin also requires the _kubeapi_ plugin, which should be added to the end of `plugin.cfg`.

-## Usage
+## Deployment

 By default, this plugin reports events on behalf of its own CoreDNS Pod, PodName and Namespace are collected through the [Downward API](https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information/#the-downward-api).

-When deploying CoreDNS, you should include the following environment variables.
+When deploying CoreDNS in kubernetes, you should include the following environment variables.

 ```yaml
 env: